"I am standing by the table."

 Translation:Stoję przy stole.

 For the meaning: in this case (and in most cases) it is almost the same.
 For spatial relations, "przy" may be understand as closer (side by side, touching or almost touching one another) than "obok", which may imply some short distance.
-But this is nothing you should care about up to about B2 level.

 For the grammar:

 "przy" is used with noun/adjecttive/numeral in Locative Case: przy stole, przy mamie, przy drzewie, przy samochodzie.

 "obok" with noun/etc in Genitive Case: obok stołu, obok mamy, obok drzewa, obok samochodu.